Duelling pistol: Design

 Until the mid-18th century, duels were typically fought with swords.
-In London, the first recorded pistol duel was in 1711 but the use of pistols was unusual until the 1760s.
-Thereafter they quickly took over and after 1785 it was rare for a sword duel to be fought in London.
+In London, the first recorded pistol duel was in 1711, but the use of pistols was unusual until the 1760s.
+Thereafter they quickly took over, and after 1785 it was rare for a sword duel to be fought in London.
 From about 1770 onwards, gunsmiths were producing pistols expressly made for duelling.

-Standard flintlock pistols can have a noticeable delay between pulling the trigger and actually firing the bullet unless precisely tuned.
+Unless precisely tuned, standard flintlock pistols can have a noticeable delay between pulling the trigger and actually firing the projectile.
 Purpose-built duelling pistols have various improvements to make them more reliable and accurate.

-Duelling pistols have long and heavy barrels - the added weight helped steady aim and reduce recoil.
+Duelling pistols have long and heavy barrels—the added weight helps steady aim and reduce recoil.
 The barrels on earlier guns were cylindrical, while later ones tended to be octagonal.
 The barrels were given a blued or browned finish to reduce glare.
 Spurs on the trigger guards began appearing after around 1805 to provide a rest for the middle finger to improve the shooter's grip.
 Other features were saw handles, platinum-lined touch-holes and hair triggers.
-Reliability was important because if a duellist's pistol failed to fire, he was considered to have taken his shot and was not permitted to re-cock the pistol and try shooting again.
+Reliability was important because if a duellist's pistol failed to fire, he was considered to have taken his shot and was not permitted to re-cock the pistol and try again.

-All component parts were manufactured, hand-finished and then adjusted with great care and precision, which made duelling pistols much more costly than standard firearms of the period.
+All component parts were manufactured, hand-finished, and then adjusted with great care and precision, which made duelling pistols much more costly than standard firearms of the period.
 Special care was taken when moulding the lead bullets to ensure that there were no voids which would affect accuracy.
-In some duels, the pistols were carefully and identically loaded, and each duellist was offered his choice of the indistinguishable loaded pistols.
-Although sometimes the duellists would use their own pistols so the weapons would be different.
+In some duels, the pistols were carefully and identically loaded, and each duellist was offered his choice of the indistinguishable loaded pistols; conversely, sometimes the duellists would use their own pistols and so the weapons would be different.

 As duels were generally fought at short distances which were paced out, typically 35 to 45 ft, between stationary opponents, extreme accuracy was not required.